 Microbial colonization of wounds presents a possibility for both delayed healing and subsequent infection of the wound.
 This contributes to increased trauma, higher treatment costs and increased morbidity and mortality.
 At the same time, a prolonged use of antibiotics targeting bacteria in mixed communities have been shown to provide a basis for fungal expansion in mixed bacterial-fungal biofilms [5].
 The origin of microbes could be the environment, surrounding skin or endogenous microflora of the patient [6].
-It has been shown that wound infections could be communities in wounds are predictive of healing time, associated with poor outcomes, and form mixed fungal-bacterial biofilms [7].
+It has been shown that wound infections could be community or hospital-acquired.
+It has been shown that fungal communities in wounds are predictive of healing time, associated with poor outcomes, and form mixed fungal-bacterial biofilms [7].